 The fantasy of the solo hero is just that.
 It is based on ideology not reality.
 It’s based on a psychological need of the person who engages in it.
 To me it screams a need for therapy to address some deep parental drama that is unresolved.
 Your mileage may vary.
 And I do not intend to insult the rugged individualists among you.
 I am one and I am learning that it is an internally impoverished way of being.

 We are primates, and therefore social creatures.
-Our gene line is not the baboon but the bonobo.
+Our gene line is not the baboon but closer to the bonobo.
 That fact alone should give you some hope.
 It’s our nature to soothe and to cooperate.
 But even baboon culture, which was thought to be permanently hierarchical, alpha male dominated and warlike has been shown to develop new communal behaviors which profit and protect all in the band.
 The key is getting the alpha males to calm down and it’s possible.

 New Normal – A Radio Lab podcast with Prof. Sapolsky on his experience with the changing nature of his troop of baboons.